pbeaman/persistit/doc/Security.rst

 Akiban Persistit provides no built-in data access control because it is intended for embedded use in applications that provide their own logical access control.
 Security-conscious applications must also prevent unauthorized access to Persistit's physical files and to the Persistit API.
 The following resources must be protected from unauthorized access:

-- Persistit volume files
+- volume and journal files
 - configuration properties file, if one is used
 - access by unauthorized code to the API exposed by the Persistit library
 - the port opened and exposed by Persistit when either the ``com.persistit.rmiport`` or ``com.persistit.rmihost`` property is set.
 If you are using Persistit's remote administration feature, be sure to block unauthorized access to the RMI port.
+- access to MXBeans via JMX
-- the :ref:`cliserver` if instantiated
+- the CLI server (see :ref:`cliserver`) if instantiated

 In addition to these general deployment considerations, Persistit requires certain permissions in an environment controlled by a security manager.